wprender/cloudbreak-docs/docs/azure.md

     * Click on the tick button in the bottom of the the ADD A CO-ADMINISTRATOR window
  - You will see the new co-administrator a in the `ADMINISTRATORS` list

-##Azure application setup with Cloudbreak Deployer
+## Azure application setup with Cloudbreak Deployer

 In order for Cloudbreak to be able to launch clusters on Azure on your behalf you need to set up your **Azure ARM application**.
-We have automated the Azure configurations in the Cloudbreak Deployer (CBD).
-After `cbd` has been installed, simply run the following command:
+If you do not want to create your ARM application via the Azure Web UI, **we automated the related Azure configurations in the Cloudbreak Deployer**.

+If you use our [Azure Template for Cloudbreak Deployer](azure.md#deploy-using-the-azure-portal), you should:

+  * SSH to the Cloudbreak Deployer Virtual machine
+  * `cbd` location is `/var/lib/cloudbreak-deployment`
+  * all `cbd` actions must be executed from the `cbd` folder

+> Most of the `cbd` commands require `root` permissions. **So `sudo su` here would be worth for you.**

+You can setup your Azure Application with the following `cbd` command:

 ```
 cbd azure configure-arm --app_name myapp --app_password password123 --subscription_id 1234-abcd-efgh-1234
 ```
-*Options:*

-**--app_name**: Your application name.
-Default is *app*.

-**--app_password**: Your application password.
-Default is *password*.
+Other available options:

+`--app_name` your new application name, *app* by default

+`--app_password` your application password, *password* by default

-**--subscription_id**: Your Azure subscription ID.
+`--subscription_id` your Azure subscription ID

-**--username**: Your Azure username.

-**--password**: Your Azure password.
+`--username` your Azure username

+`--password` your Azure password

+The command applies the following steps:

-The command first creates an Active Directory application with the configured name and password and adds the permissions that are needed to call the Azure Resource Manager API.
+1. It creates an Active Directory application with the configured name, password
+2. It grants permissions to call the Azure Resource Manager API

-Please use the output of the command when you creating your Azure credential in Cloudbreak.
-The output of the command something like this:
+**Please use the output of the command when you creating your Azure credential in Cloudbreak.** The major part of the output should be like this example:

 ```
 Subscription ID: sdf324-26b3-sdf234-ad10-234dfsdfsd